drmonkeysee/CinyTest/README.md

 ## Build CinyTest

-CinyTest was developed using Xcode; on macOS the project will build the static library with [clang].
-There is also a [make] file that will build CinyTest on the command line.
+CinyTest was developed using Xcode so the primary way to build it would be with the Xcode project under the **mac** folder.
+There is also a [Makefile] that will build CinyTest for either macOS ([clang] by default) or Linux ([gcc] by default).
+The Xcode project and the [Makefile] will give you identical libraries on macOS so pick whichever build method is more convenient.

-The [make] file has the following build targets:
+The [Makefile] has the following build targets:

 - `release`: the default target; build CinyTest library and binary tree sample executables with full optimizations
 - `debug`: build CinyTest library and binary tree sample executables with debug symbols and no optimizations
 - `check`: verify CinyTest by running the sample tests
-- `clean`: delete all [make] file artifacts; run this when switching between debug and release builds to make sure all artifacts are rebuilt
+- `clean`: delete all build artifacts; run this when switching between debug and release builds to make sure all artifacts are rebuilt

-All of the [make] file artifacts are placed in a folder named **build**.
+All of the [Makefile] artifacts are placed in a folder named **build**.

-## Project Structure
+## Repo Structure

-The CinyTest project is structured fairly traditionally for a C/C++ project. **src** contains all source code and headers, **test** contains all test-related source code and headers, and **doc** contains a [Doxygen] configuration file.
+The CinyTest repo is structured fairly traditionally for a C/C++ project. **src** contains all source code and headers, **test** contains all test-related source code and headers, and **doc** contains a [Doxygen] configuration file.
 The generated documentation is packaged as part of the zip files found under the releases tab in GitHub.

 The macOS-specific IDE files are all contained under the **mac** folder.
 There is a single Xcode project made up of the following targets: